-The purpose of an environmental impact assessment is to identify the environmental impact, assess the significance of the consequences and, if required, reduce and mitigate the effect by either, a) amend the policy b) implement mitigating actions
+The purpose of an environmental impact assessment is to identify the environmental impact, assess the significance of the consequences

 Area of impact Environmental Risk/Impacts to consider Yes/No Action Taken (where necessary) Waste and Is the policy encouraging using more materials/supplies?
 No materials Is the policy likely to increase the waste produced?
-No Does the policy fail to utilise opportunities for introduction/replacement of materials that can be recycled?
-No Soil/Land Is the policy likely to promote the use of substances dangerous to the land if released? (e.g. lubricants, liquid chemicals) No Does the policy fail to consider the need to provide adequate containment for these substances?
-(For example bunded containers, etc.) No Water Is the policy likely to result in an increase of water usage? (estimate quantities) No Is the policy likely to result in water being polluted? (e.g. dangerous chemicals being introduced in the water) No • Does the policy fail to include a mitigating procedure? (e.g. modify procedure to prevent water from being polluted; polluted water containment for adequate disposal) No Air Is the policy likely to result in the introduction of procedures and equipment with resulting emissions to air?
+No • Does the policy fail to utilise opportunities for introduction/replacement of materials that can be recycled?
+No Soil/Land • Is the policy likely to promote the use of substances dangerous to the land if released? (e.g. lubricants, liquid chemicals) No • Does the policy fail to consider the need to provide adequate containment for these substances?
+(For example bunded containers, etc.) No Is the policy likely to result in an increase of water usage? (estimate quantities) No • Is the policy likely to result in water being polluted? (e.g. dangerous chemicals being introduced in the water) No • Does the policy fail to include a mitigating procedure? (e.g. modify procedure to prevent water from being polluted; polluted water containment for adequate disposal) No • Is the policy likely to result in the introduction of procedures and equipment with resulting emissions to air?
 (For example use of a furnaces; combustion of fuels, emission or particles to the atmosphere, etc.) No Does the policy fail to include a procedure to mitigate the effects?
 No Does the policy fail to require compliance with the limits of emission imposed by the relevant regulations?
 No Energy Does the policy result in an increase in energy consumption levels in the Trust? (estimate quantities) No Nuisances No